-The student fitness center, a health facility with weight training and cardiovascular equipment, has free weights, as well as Nautilus equipment, a StairMaster, treadmill and stationary bicycle.
+The student fitness center is a brand-new, stateof the-art facility containing cardiovascular equipment, free weights and Nautilus equipment.

 Students who wish to utilize the fitness center must provide a doctor's note certifying that they had a recent physical exam and are medically cleared to use the center.
 All users must abide by the posted guidelines for effective and safe use of the center.